KoBeWi/Godot-Project-Builds/README.md

 **Options**
 - **Base Preset:** Base export preset from the project's preset list.
 - **Preset Template:** The template from the list of templates defined in Project Builder.
 - **Path Suffix:** Partial path that will be joined with Export Base property of the [template](#preset-templates).
-E.g. you can set the base path to `Export/Steam` and then you can specify suffix based on platform, like `Windows/MyGame.exe` (suffix has to include file name).
+E.g. you can set the base path to `Export/Steam` and then you can specify suffix based on platform, like `Windows/MyGame.exe` (suffix has to include the file name).
 If Export Base was not defined, the default path from export preset will be used.
 - **Debug:** Determines whether debug or release build is exported.

 ### Pack ZIP